buyingpropertyintamarindo.com

 Seasonality — The Two Seasons

-Tamarindo's rental calendar is defined by two distinct seasons.
-Understanding this rhythm is essential for projecting income accurately.
+Tamarindo's rental calendar is defined by two distinct seasons, and understanding this rhythm is absolutely essential for projecting income accurately.
+Get your seasonal strategy wrong and you'll leave $15,000–30,000 on the table annually.

 Sunny tropical beach during peak season